Sandra Cisneros: Early life and education

 So to me it began there, and that's when I intentionally started writing about all the things in my culture that were different from them—the poems that are these city voices—the first part of Wicked Wicked ways—and the stories in House on Mango Street.
 I think it's ironic that at the moment when I was practically leaving an institution of learning, I began realizing in which ways institutions had failed me.

 Drawing on Mexican and Southwestern popular culture and conversations in the city streets, Cisneros wrote to convey the lives of people she identified with.
-Literary critic Jacqueline Doyle has described Cisneros's passion for hearing the personal stories that people tell and her commitment to expressing the voices of marginalized people through her work, such as the "thousands of silent women" whose struggles are portrayed in The House on Mango Street.
+Literary critic Jacqueline Doyle has described Cisneros's passion for hearing the personal stories that people tell and her commitment to expressing the voices of marginalized people through her work, such as the "thousands of silent women,” whose struggles are portrayed in The House on Mango Street.

 Five years after receiving her MFA, she returned to Loyola University-Chicago, where she had previously earned a BA in English, to work as an administrative assistant.
 Prior to this job, she worked in Pilsen and Little Village, predominately Mexican neighborhoods, in Chicago, and teaching high school dropouts at Latino Youth High School.

 Later life and career

 Teaching

 In addition to being an author and poet, Cisneros has held various academic and teaching positions.
 In 1978, after finishing her MFA degree, she taught former high-school dropouts at the Latino Youth High School in Chicago.
 The 1984 publication of The House on Mango Street secured her a succession of writer-in-residence posts at universities in the United States, teaching creative writing at institutions such as the University of California, Berkeley and the University of Michigan.
-She was subsequently a writer-in-residence at Our Lady of the Lake University in San Antonio, Texas.
-Cisneros has also worked as a college recruiter and an arts administrator.
+She was, subsequently, a writer-in-residence at Our Lady of the Lake University in San Antonio, Texas.
+Cisneros has also worked as a college recruiter and as an arts administrator.

 Family

-Cisneros currently resides in San Miguel de Allende, a city in central Mexico, but for years she lived and wrote in San Antonio, Texas, in her briefly controversial "Mexican-pink" home with "many creatures little and large."
-In 1990 when Pilar E. Rodríguez Aranda asked Cisneros in an interview for the Americas Review why she has never married or started a family, Cisneros replied, "I've never seen a marriage that is as happy as my living alone.
-My writing is my child and I don't want anything to come between us."
-She has elaborated elsewhere that she enjoys living alone because it gives her time to think and write.
+Cisneros currently resides in San Miguel de Allende, a city in central Mexico, but for years, she lived and wrote in San Antonio, Texas, in her briefly controversial "Mexican-pink" home, with "many creatures little and large."
+In 1990, when Pilar E. Rodríguez Aranda asked Cisneros, in an interview for the Americas Review, why she has never married or started a family, Cisneros replied, "I've never seen a marriage that is as happy as my living alone.
+My writing is my child, and I don't want anything to come between us."
+She has elaborated, elsewhere, that she enjoys living alone, because it gives her time to think and write.
 In the introduction to the third edition of Gloria E. Anzaldúa's Borderlands/La Frontera: The New Mestiza, Cisneros wrote: "It's why I moved from Illinois to Texas.
 So that the relatives and family would allow me the liberty to disappear into myself.
-To reinvent myself if I had to.
-As Latinas, we have to .."
+To reinvent myself, if I had to.
+As Latinas, we have to.".